Ultimate Guide to Patient Portal Development

 2. Standalone Patient Portal

 As compared to an integrated patient portal, a standalone portal functions without an external system/software.
-An EHR system or any other software is integrated manually into a standalone patient portal.
+An EHR software or any other software is integrated manually into a standalone patient portal.
 To integrate manually, consider collaborating with third-party software development vendors.

 A standalone patient portal requires less time and investment as it’s driven by a simpler software version.
 To make user-friendly portals and to avert the frustration with the usage of complex integrated patient portals, standalone portals were developed.